 NLF: Boards must ensure that all Workforce Solutions Office staff members who may screen veterans—either in person, on the phone, or electronically—complete the National Veterans' Training Institute (NVTI) Microlearning video training: The American Job Center Intake Process.
 The training video must be viewed by:

-current staff90 days from the release of this WD ;
+current staff within 90 days from the release of this WD letter;

-newly hired staff 60 days from date of hire; and
+newly hired staff within 60 days from date of hire; and

 staff on an annual basis each subsequent year.

 Boards must ensure that training for Workforce Solutions Office intake staff is recorded using the NVTI Veteran Screening Training Attendee Form (Attachment 2).
-The form must be emailed to the director of the Texas Veterans Leadership Program at bobby.gearjr@twc.texas.gov, within 10 days following the training completion deadlines mentioned above.
+The form must be emailed to the director of the Texas Veterans Leadership Program at bobby.gearjr@twc.texas.gov within 10 days following the training completion deadlines mentioned above.
 Thereafter, the form must be completed annually and sent to TWC by December 31 or the first business day after if that date falls on a weekend.

 JVSG Staff Contact Information